dapplets/dapplet-docs/docs/ex13-shared-state.md

   const { commonState, changeState, id } = this.props;
   ```

-  *  **commonState** is an object that match to the dapplets **state** but its values are scalar.
+  *  **commonState** is an object that's matched to the dapplets **state** but its values are scalar.
 So you don't need to get `.value` of them and you cannot change them directly.
-  *  **changeState** is a function that changes state's parametes.
+  *  **changeState** is a function that changes the state's parametes.
 It receives two arguments: an object with parameters that you want to change and an ID of the changing state.
 The second argument is optional.
   *  **id** is an ID, that passed through the `overlay.open` function.

 :::tip

-There is one key-value state that creates by default.
+There is one key-value state that's created by default.
 It is **state.all**.
-Use it for the state's parameters that are common for entire app or for all ID's in the current state.
+Use it for the state's parameters that are common for entire app or for all IDs in the current state.

 When you want to change its parameters in the overlay, you don't need to pass the second argument to the **changeState** function.

 :::

 10. When we have an ID we need to show the counter, an input with the text and a button that increments the counter.
-When there is no ID (click by the **home** button) let's show all the states: keys with counters' and texts' values.
+When there is no ID (click the **home** button) we need to show all the states: keys with the counters' and texts' values.

   ```typescript
   return (